For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 Plan G Presentation Script

-When you have a Plan G, everything is covered except the Medicare Part B deductible, which is $203 in 2021.
+When you have a Plan G, all Medicare-approved expenses are covered except the Medicare Part B deductible.
 There are no other costs – it’s 100% coverage from there.

 Plan N Presentation Script